-All legal matters related to the authorization and issuance of the Series 2014A Bonds are subject to the approval of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel to the Authority.
+All legal matters related to the authorization and issuance of the Series 2014 Bonds are subject to the approval of Mintz, Levin, Cohn, Ferris, Glovsky and Popeo, P.C., Boston, Massachusetts, Bond Counsel to the Authority.
 The approving opinion of Bond Counsel, substantially in the form attached hereto as Appendix E, will be delivered on the date of delivery of the Bonds.
 Certain matters will be passed upon for the Authority by its counsel, Krokidas & Bluestein LLP, Boston, Massachusetts.
+Certain matters will be passed upon for the Underwriters by their counsel, Nixon Peabody LLP, Boston, Massachusetts.